AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_unity.md

 ### Update the chat group announcements

 Only the chat group owner and admins can call `UpdateGroupAnnouncement` to set and update the announcements.
 Once the chat group announcements are updated, all the other chat group members receive the `IGroupManagerDelegate#OnAnnouncementChangedFromGroup` callback.
-The length of chat group announcements can be a maximum of 512 characters.
+The maximum total length of chat group announcements is 512 characters.

 The following code sample shows how to update the chat group announcements: